data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 image: "/posts/slidebean_unsplash.jpg"
 tags: [R, Multiple Linear Regression]
 ---
 How can we predict how much increase in sales will we get after spending money on different types of ads?
 I am using Advertising data here to show this and any company can collect this kind of data maybe from different branches and answer the questions: For how much are we going to increase sales spending the curtain amount of money on ads?
-How much money do the company needs to spend on ads to increase sales by X amount of dollars?
+How much money does the company need to spend on ads to increase sales by X amount of dollars?
 Which media, TV, radio or newspaper is effective?
-I used liner regression to answer these quesions and according to our linear regression formula, if we spend $1000 on TV we increase sales by 19 units plus spending $1000 on radio give us additional 29 units plus the synergy effect 1.1 units, total 49 units.
-If we spend $2000 on both media, get increase in sales by 100 units.
-The output11 and output12 show total sales, not just incease in sales as we were already selling 6,750 units and now we will be selling 6,850 units, 100 more.
+I used linear regression to answer these questions and according to our linear regression formula, if we spend $1000 on TV we increase sales by 19 units plus spending $1000 on radio gives us an additional 29 units plus the synergy effect 1.1 units, total 49 units.
+If we spend $2000 on both media, we get an increase in sales by 100 units.
+The output11 and output12 show total sales, not just increase in sales as we were already selling 6,750 units and now we will be selling 6,850 units, 100 more.
 Also, we are more confident about this value of 6.85 for all 200 cities where the confidence intervals are (6.396, 7.305) than for the particular city where the prediction intervals are (4.935, 8.766).

 ---
 I did this project while I was reading the book 'An Introduction to Statistical Learning' and wanted to understand how we can predict sales using our previously collected data and the linear regression formula after we have fitted the data.
-There is a guidance in the book, but the actual code for this data is not given, so I wrote it myself.
-I wanted to use the linear regression because it's the only method which gives the outcome which is easy to interprete.
-But in order to use it we need to have data for which the adiitivity and linearity assumptions hold, otherwise we still use linear regression, but need to transform the data.
+There is guidance in the book, but the actual code for this data is not given, so I wrote it myself.
+I wanted to use linear regression because it's the only method which gives the outcome which is easy to interpret.
+But in order to use it we need to have data for which the additivity and linearity assumptions hold, otherwise we still use linear regression, but need to transform the data.
 So, this is what we do before we fit the data, clean it and check if our assumptions hold.

 Let's import the Advertising data and take a look.
-On the output below we can see that we have 3 predictors TV, radio, newspaper.
+On the output below we can see that we have 3 predictors: TV, radio, newspaper.
 The corresponding columns show the amount of money spent on ads for each advertising type.
 The response variable is sales.
-All values are in 1000s, for example, the values 10.4 in the second row of the sales' column is equivalent to 10,400 units sold and 44.5 fot TV means $44,500 spent on this media.
+All values are in 1000s, for example, the values 10.4 in the second row of the sales' column is equivalent to 10,400 units sold and 44.5 for TV means $44,500 spent on this media.
 The sample size is 200, it's the data collected from two hundred cities.

 ```r
 Advertising <- read.csv("Advertising.csv", head=TRUE)